 - Location: Campus of WIU & Hanson Field, Macomb, IL

-May Play Days - 2nd week of May
+May Play Days - 2nd full week of May

 In addition to carnival amusement rides, classic fair food such as corn dogs, funnel cakes and lemon shake- ups are available along with the Bushnell Rotary Club's traditional favorite rib-eye sandwiches.

-2020 marks the 133th year for this annual Forgottonia tradition in Blandinsville, IL.
+2021 will mark the 134th year for this annual Forgottonia tradition in Blandinsville, IL.
 The Farmers Picnic is a three-day weekend event, which historically includes a tractor pull, a parade, a fishing derby and a racing derby.
 Plus, you'll find carnival rides, food, games, live music and good ol' fashioned fun for the whole family.

 In addition to the all-town yard sale there’s festive concessions like lemonade shake-ups, corn dogs, funnel cakes, tacos and pork chop barbecue.